MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 ::: moniker range=">= azs-2005"

-## Save logs locally
+### Save logs locally

-You can save logs to a local SMB share when Azure Stack Hub is disconnected from Azure.
+You can save logs to a local Server Message Block (SMB) share when Azure Stack Hub is disconnected from Azure.
 In the **Settings** blade, enter the path and a username and password with permission to write to the share.
 During a support case, Microsoft Support will provide detailed steps on how to get these local logs transferred.
 If the Administrator portal is unavailable, you can use [Get-AzureStackLog](azure-stack-get-azurestacklog.md) to save logs locally.

 ![Screenshot of diagnostic log collection options](media/azure-stack-help-and-support/save-logs-locally.png)